legacysurvey/legacysurvey/pages/dr10/description.rst

 Astrometry
 ==========

+XXX did we update to EDR3 for DR10?

 Starting with `DR8`_, astrometry is tied entirely to `Gaia Data Release 2`_.
 Each image is calibrated to `Gaia Data Release 2`_, yielding an astrometric solution that is offset by the average difference between the position of Gaia stars at an epoch of 2015.0 and the epoch of the DR9 image.
 Source